tad-lispy/springs/README.md

     |> Spring.jumpTo 100
 ```

 You can always get the current value of a spring.
 Most likely you will want to do it in view function.
-To make a button that when clicked changes it's size in a wobbly fashion, you could write a code like this:
+To make a button that when clicked changes its size in a wobbly fashion, you could write a code like this:

 ```elm
 wobblyButton : Model -> Html Msg